Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs

-Other than measurement, all the operations we type are unitary circuits.
-More general quantum operations are given by completely positive trace preserving maps i.e., quantum channels.
-Extending our type system to handle quantum channels could potentially allow us to perform static analysis on quantum cryptography and communication protocols.
-A starting point for this would be to use additive types and unions to characterize partial traces and post-selection.
+Other than measurement, all the operations whose behavior we infer are unitary circuits.
+More general quantum operations are given by completely positive trace-preserving maps, i.e., quantum channels.
+Extending our logic to handle quantum channels could potentially allow us to perform inference on or validate quantum cryptography and communication protocols.
+A starting point for this would be to use additive predicates and disjunctions to characterize partial traces and post-selection.

 \paragraph{Applications for error-correcting codes}